-On iTeach Live!, we discuss the current state of Personalized Learning, Education 3.0, and Innovative Teaching and Learning Practices.
+On the iTeach Podcast, we discuss the current state of Personalized Learning and Innovative Teaching and Learning Practices.
 Anyone in education will feel at home with the show as we cover everything EDU including high level (state and district) policies and procedures, building level strategies for change management, and individual classroom best practices for new and innovative teaching and learning tools and pedagogies.
-Use the hashtags #iteachlive, #education3point0, and #PlugInParents to share thoughts, questions, and ideas with us and our listening audience.
+Use the hashtags #iteachlive to share thoughts, questions, and ideas with us and our listening audience.

 In this episode of iTeach Live, we discuss Individual Path and Pace and how without them, you cannot be "personalized" learning.
 Listen in on the conversation to learn more about what is possibly the most misunderstood component to a truly personalized learning experience.

 The latest episode of iTeach Live focuses on Student Voice as an essential condition for Personalized Learning.
 The team talks about what student voice is and how to begin incorporating it in elementary, middle, and high school classrooms.
 EDU in the News is also featured in this episode, as well as some current pop culture trends.

 Student Voice 32:24.723

 Pop Culture 1:33:59.030

 What Are You Reading?
 1:38:50.000